 Dear friends and neighbors,

 In these very troubling political times, it has been truly inspiring to work at the local level for greater equity and the highest of educational standards in our Somerville Public Schools.
 We are very fortunate to have a skillful and dedicated educational leader in our Superintendent, Mary Skipper, as well as a very supportive and engaged Mayor and Board of Aldermen.
-I am so grateful for the shared values I hold with my committed and diligent colleagues on the Committee.
+I am so grateful for the shared values I hold with my committed colleagues on the Committee.

-Working together, we have taken critical stands on many issues facing our public schools, including the resounding defeat of a ballot question last fall that would have expanded charter schools and further exacerbated the harmful effects of the state’s outdated school funding formula that leaves our schools chronically underfunded.
-Last spring, we unanimously approved a resolution that urged our state legislators to pass a moratorium on high stakes testing, to give districts the freedom to explore alternative forms of assessment that are more valuable for educational outcomes and less harmful to kids.
+Working together, we have taken critical stands on many issues facing our public schools, including the resounding defeat of a ballot question last year that would have expanded charter schools and further exacerbated the harmful effects of the state’s outdated school funding formula that leaves our schools chronically underfunded.
+In spring of 2016 we unanimously approved a resolution that urged our state legislators to pass a moratorium on high stakes testing, to give districts the freedom to explore alternative forms of assessment that are more valuable for educational outcomes and less harmful to kids.
 We also unequivocally asserted — and adopted the necessary policies to support — that our schools will continue to be welcoming sanctuaries for all our students and their families, regardless of national origin, gender identity, religious belief, or any other targeted category.

 Personally, I have been gratified to see much of my campaign platform become prominent district-wide priorities since I took office, such as: